shivamkumarpanda/OpenPCDet_for_V2V4Real/README.md

-# LiDAR-Based Object Detection on Custom Data using OpenPCDet
+# OpenPCDet for LiDAR-Based Object Detection on V2V4Real Dataset

 This repository is an adapted version of the original [OpenPCDet](https://arxiv.org/abs/1812.04244) project.
 Our enhancements include customized configuration files and utility scripts to enable training on the custom [V2V4Real](https://github.com/ucla-mobility/V2V4Real) dataset using the PV_RCNN model.